Doctor Visits

 Your baby’s doctor or nurse can help you understand how your baby is developing and learning to do new things — like smile or turn their head to hear your voice.
 These are sometimes called “developmental milestones.”

 At each visit, the doctor or nurse will ask you how you’re doing as a parent and what new things your baby is learning to do.
+They may also ask how you’re feeling and if you need any support.

 2 Months